 Secure all the seams on your box.

 It goes without saying that you should double or triple tape the seams that hold the box together, but I highly suggest taping ALL of the seams shut.
-It’s not completely unheard of for bugs or rats to get into care packages and the extra tape offers a little more protection.
-Use heavy-duty clear packing tape and add multiple layers!
+It’s not completely unheard of for bugs or rats to get into care packages and the extra tape offers a little more protection, which is really important as pests moving around through mail is a big cause of home infestations.
+You might want to contact a company like terminix reno nv if you do open a care package and bugs or rodents manage to set up shop in your home as the result of an improperly wrapped package.
+To make sure the person you are sending the package to is safe from vermin, use heavy-duty clear packing tape and add multiple layers!
 If you’re shipping items from one home to another, maybe you’re moving house?
 You’re going to need to secure your boxes with decent packing tape.
 If you’re using Alpharetta movers (or similar) to get your household products from point A to point B. You can ask them for some advice on which packing tape is best to keep your items secure.

 Follow the rules on what can and cannot be shipped.